Andrewwango/govuk-accessible-search/README.md

 ### 3.4 Deploy demo

 The component and demo frontends in this repo are configured to be remotely built and deployed to GitHub Pages for free.
+The build/deploy pipeline runs on a push to main.
 The remote build process simply follows the build instructions in Sections [3.1](#31-build-component-locally) and [3.2](#32-build-demo-locally).

 ### 3.5 Deploy backend

+After deploying the backend, make sure to put the endpoint URL in the component source `component/src/main.js` and push to main to redeploy.

 #### 3.5.1 To Deploy Locally as an Azure Function